MathewSachin/MathewSachin.GitHub.io/blog/_posts/2023-04-14-dependency-injection-extension-functions-kotlin.md

 ### Conclusion

-While this post showed you a possiblity of using dependency-injection with extension functions, carefully evaluate before using this practically if this fits your use-case and if the extension functions improve readability of your code by a significant amount.
+While this post showed you a possiblity of using dependency-injection with extension functions, carefully evaluate if this fits your use-case, before using this practically, and also if the extension functions really improve readability of your code by a significant amount.

 Thanks for reading!
 Have fun!